Eurydia/cleanpedia-production/src/site/notes/Predefined Data Types/Structured Data Types/Comprehensions.md

 They provide an alternative way to implicitly construct lists and arrays, but they cannot be used as a pattern.

+## General Syntax

-In this note, comprehensions are used to construct lazy lists.
-However, any type of list or array can be constructed.
+In this note, comprehensions are used to construct lazy lists, while it is possible to construct other list or array types.

-## Example A: Simple Generators
+### Example A: Simple Generators

 Comprehensions iterate over a *generator*, which is an existing list or array.
 In each iteration, an element is extracted from the generator.

-The extracted element is called a *selector*.
-If the generator contains a non-primitive data type, patterns can be used as selector.

-See [[Predefined Data Types/Structured Data Types (Index)\|Structured Data Types (Index)]] and [[_content/User-Defined Types\|User-Defined Types]] for additional information on destructuring pattern.

 A left arrow (`<-`) is used to extract elements from a list generator.